MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 ## Providing values for query parametrization as request properties

 Kusto queries can refer to query parameters by using a specialized [declare query-parameters](../../query/queryparametersstatement.md) statement in the query text.
-This allows client applications to parametrize Kusto queries based on user input in a secure manner (without fear of injection attacks.)
+This allows client applications to parameterize Kusto queries based on user input in a secure manner (without fear of injection attacks.)

 Programmatically, one may set properties values by using the `ClearParameter`, `SetParameter`, and `HasParameter`